Canonical Voting: Towards Robust Oriented Bounding Box Detection in 3D Scenes: Experiments

-In this section, we present component analysis to validate our designs.
-Results are reported on both ScanNet and SceneNN with the model trained separately on each category. \paragraph{Robustness on Occluded/Partial Objects} As we explained in Section~\ref{sec:vote}, each individual point is a first-class citizen, which has an advantage over previous methods on detecting occluded or partial objects, as these objects usually contain fewer points and any clustering or sub-sampling step would miss them by chance.
+\paragraph{Robustness on Occluded/Partial Objects} As we explained in Section~\ref{sec:vote}, each individual point is a first-class citizen, which has an advantage over previous methods on detecting occluded or partial objects, as these objects usually contain fewer points and any clustering or sub-sampling step would miss them by chance.
 To quantitatively illustrate this, we define a \textit{partial index} to be the number of points on an object, normalized by its bounding box volume.
 Intuitively, when an object has a small partial index, it is more likely to be occluded as fewer points are visible.
 We quantize these partial indexes into integers from 1 to 10, and plot the average recall for each discrete index, shown in Figure~\ref{fig:robust}.
-Our method gives higher AR$_{50}$ on severely occluded objects while VoteNet is better at detecting complete objects.
+Our method gives higher AR$_{50}$ on severely occluded objects.

 \paragraph{LCC + Canonical Voting vs. Direct Offset + Voting} We compare with our method with a baseline that implements the direct offset prediction and naive voting algorithm.
 Qualitative results are demonstrated in Figure~\ref{fig:ablation}.
-Our model predicts LCCs accurately and these LCCs can be directly utilized to vote in Euclidean space.
+Our model predicts LCCs accurately, and these LCCs can be directly utilized to vote in Euclidean space.
 On the contrary, direct offset predictions are inaccurate and fail to accumulate in Euclidean space.
 Quantitative results are listed in Table~\ref{tab:ablation}.

 \paragraph{How Does Back Projection Validation Help}